 Company culture sets standards for how employees should act, collaborate, and perform as a team.
 If you are seeking to improve productivity, efficiency and employee wellbeing, improving company culture can be the first step to implementing a game changing workflow.

 It’s no surprise to see McKinsey report that only one in three organizational change efforts succeed.
 Company culture requires more than just celebrating team members achievements.
 Commitment to change and progress is required from leadership to employees for progress to be reflected organisation wide.
 Furthermore, the adequate infrastructure needs to be in place to support these improvements.

-We spoke to Rochelle Burdge MAHRI, Head of the People, Culture and Operations Director at the Pharmacy Guild of Australia for some insights into a successful company culture strategy.
+We spoke to Rochelle Burdge MAHRI, People, Culture and Operations Director at the Pharmacy Guild of Australia for some insights into a successful company culture strategy.
 Having recently shared insights with AFR, the Guild’s policy of no set days in the office for staff is continuing to inspire.
 At present, the Pharmacy Guild of Australia currently report some incredible statistics from their workforce, including:

 - 96% of employees know the guild values them for their success

 - 98% are proud to work for the guild